Hailing from Germany, these dogs have only been around for a few decades.

 Exercise Level: Low

 Eager to please, they are generally easy to train; positive reinforcement is especially effective.
 It is worth mentioning, however, they are known for reacting negatively to harsh discipline.

-These dogs were bred to be robust.
-However, they may be susceptible to a few health problems such as hip dysplasia, patellar luxation, elbow dysplasia, hypothyroidism, and retinal atrophy.
+These dogs were bred to be robust with minimal health problems.
+However, they might be susceptible to a few health problems such as hip dysplasia, patellar luxation, elbow dysplasia, hypothyroidism, and retinal atrophy.

 We will be going over 11 different facts about the Eurasier below.
 Hopefully, this list will be helpful in familiarizing you with the breed.

 1. They can be Hard to Find in the United States

 Eurasier puppies are fairly rare in the United States; this is due to the fact that there are only a few reputable breeders in the country.

 Given the fact the breed has only been around for a few decades, it’s not surprising to know that they can be hard to come by—especially in the United States.
 Unlike Europe, where the Eurasier originated from, the U.S. only has a handful of reputable breeders.
 Because of this, it can be difficult to obtain a puppy.
 In fact, it’s not uncommon for aspiring owners to be placed on a waiting list for many months before hearing back.
 Patience is key when it comes to bringing home puppies of these fluffy companions.

 2. They Form Close Bonds with their Families